Su Su Lwin: Early life and education

 Su Su Lwin is the daughter of U Lwin, a veteran and former deputy prime minister of the Burma Socialist Programme Party (BSPP) regime as well as the founding member and secretary of the National League for Democracy (NLD).
-She is the descendant of a prince of the Konbaung dynasty Maung Maung Tin, who was a descendant of Ayodhya princess Kyauk Pwa Saw.
+She is a descendant of a prince of the Konbaung dynasty Maung Maung Tin, who was a descendant of Ayodhya princess Kyauk Pwa Saw.

 She spent her elementary school years in the United States.
 She studied at the Rangoon Institute of Education and graduated with a M.A. degree, and holds a post-graduate degree from the University of Sydney.

 She married Htin Kyaw in 1973.
 The couple have no children.

 Career

 Professional educator

 Su Su Lwin worked for over ten years at Burma’s education research bureau after her graduation.
 She worked for UNICEF from 1990 to 2005 and later served as a freelance consultant for monastic education programs.
 She founded a local non-profit organization called Hantha Educators in 2006 that partnered with local influential monks and focused on improving traditional monastic education, early childhood care and development programs.
 Her organization stressed the importance of child-centered teaching and critical thinking.